 Example 3: A player in the neutral zone shoots the puck towards the opposing team's goal.
-The puck hits the goal frame and goes directly out of play, without touching a defending player.
-The face-off would take place at the nearest neutral-zone face-off location that does not give the offending team a territorial advantage.
+The puck hits the goal frame and goes directly out of play.
+The face-off would take place at the nearest end zone face-off location.

-Rule 6.5 Face-off Violation - Junior A
+Rule 6.5 Face-off Violation - Junior

-- 6.5 (a) In Junior A divisions, on a face-off following an icing, any face-off violation, including but not limited to late arrival, encroachment, or early movement, will result in a warning.
+- 6.5 (a) In Junior divisions, on a face-off following an icing, any face-off violation, including but not limited to late arrival, encroachment, or early movement, will result in a warning.
 The warning will be delivered by the Lineperson blowing their whistle and raising their arm in the air with their index finger extended, to indicate a violation has occurred and a warning has been issued. - 6.5 (b) Any subsequent violation by the same team on the same stoppage of play will result in a minor penalty under Rule 10.1 (vii) Delay of Game.